MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

   ]
 ```

-Our goal is to search for a path from the origin (top-left) to sink (bottom-right).
-During our maze traversal, we will explore neighbors one step away.

 ## Depth-First Search

-A key feature of this search is that it exhaustively searches through all possible sub-vertices connected to a given vertex, before backtracking and moving to a different vertex at the same level.
+A key feature of this algorithm is that it exhaustively searches through all possible sub-vertices connected to a given vertex, before backtracking and moving to a different vertex at the same level.
 It is oblivious to how close it might be to its goal.
-Other words, even if it is _very_ close to a solution, and then yeets off to a random sub-vertex, it will not return until it has exhaustively searched that dead end.
+Other words, even if it is _very_ close to a solution, and then yeets off to a random sub-vertex, it will not return until it has exhaustively searched the dead end.

 <center>
   <img src="https://imgs.xkcd.com/comics/dfs.png">